functionaldude/realtime-chat/MESSAGING_SERVICE.md

 # Messaging Service
 This service handles the messaging (sending and receiving) between users.
 It exposes a single Socket IO endpoint that clients can connect to.
+This service is stateful, but it can be scaled horizontally.

 ## Basic Concept
 | entity                              | explanation                                                                                                                                                                     |